 These areas, brimming with nightlife and urban culture, are typically favoured by young expats.

 These are Taipei's official student areas, dominated by an eclectic mix of foreigners and locals.
 This makes for a colourful melting pot of food, fashion and culture.
 Shida (National Taiwan Normal University) is Taipei's liberal arts campus.
 A short distance away is Taipei's premier university, Taida (National Taiwan University).
 The large population of students make this an affordable and interesting place from which to enjoy Taipei.

 The glass and steel heart of Taipei, Xinyi is young and modern.
-The district has all the trappings expected from any modern city.
-Many of the best restaurants, nightclubs and designer shopping opportunities are available here.
-Whether a person wants to have a beer, dance the night away in a nightclub, shop for the latest styles, or take in a movie at Warner Village, Xinyi District has it all.
+The district has all the trappings of a modern city.
+Many of the best restaurants, nightclubs and designer-shopping opportunities are available here.
+Whether looking to have a beer, dance the night away in a nightclub, shop for the latest styles, or take in a movie at Warner Village, Xinyi District has it all.